Harriet Tubman's family: Siblings and other family members

 Ben and Rit had nine children together.
 Dorchester County records provide the names of Harriet's four sisters: Linah (b.
 1808), Mariah Ritty (b.
 1811), Soph (b.
 1813), and Rachel—and four brothers: Robert (b.
 1816), Ben (b.
 1824), Henry, and Moses.
 Harriet also considered two of her nieces as sisters: Harriet and Kessiah Jolley.

 Edward Brodess sold three of Tubman's sisters, whom she never saw again.
 A trader later wanted to buy her youngest brother, Moses, but Rit was able to resist being separated from her son.

-A conductor on the Underground Railroad, Tubman made 13 return trips over 10 years to lead about 70 + people north, including her parents, siblings, and friends to freedom.
+A conductor on the Underground Railroad, Tubman made 13 return trips over ten years to lead about 70 + people north, including her parents, siblings, and friends, to freedom.
 Her first trip was in December 1850 when her niece Kessiah and her two children were to be sold.
-At the auction, Kessiah was sold to her husband John Bowley, a free black man.
+At the auction, Kessiah was sold to her husband, John Bowley, a free black man.
 Before the children could be sold, the family left with Tubman for Philadelphia.
-Tubman led three of her brothers and other people away from Peters Neck on Christmas, 1854.
-Doing so, she took the risk of becoming enslaved again or lynched if she was caught, escaping slavery was particularly more risky after the passage of the Fugitive Slave Act of 1850.
+Tubman led three of her brothers and others away from Peters Neck on Christmas 1854.
+In doing so, she took the risk of becoming enslaved again or lynched if she was caught; escaping slavery was even more risky after the passage of the Fugitive Slave Act of 1850.
 As a result, Tubman extended travel routes into Canada, where slavery was prohibited.

 Three of Tubman's brothers worked at a plantation near a free black named Jacob Jackson.
 In 1854, Tubman had a letter sent to Jackson to coordinate the escape of the young men.
 She would look for them at her parents' home at Poplar Neck in Caroline County.
-The end of the letter states "tell my brothers to be always watching unto prayer and when the good ship of Zion comes along, to be ready to step on board."
+The end of the letter states, "Tell my brothers to be always watching unto prayer and when the good ship of Zion comes along, to be ready to step on board."
 She was particularly concerned that her brothers would be sold to the Deep South.

-For ten years, during multiple attempts, Tubman tried to rescue her sister Rachel, and her children, Angerine and Ben.
-During those attempts, Rachel had been separated from her children and she would not leave without them.
-In late 1860, Tubman found that Rachel had died and she was unable to rescue her niece and nephew.
+For ten years, during multiple attempts, Tubman tried to rescue her sister, Rachel, and her children, Angerine and Ben.
+During those attempts, Rachel was separated from her children and would not have left without them.
+In late 1860, Tubman found that Rachel had died, and she was unable to rescue her niece and nephew.

 Her brother John, his wife Millie, and their son Moses lived next to Tubman in Auburn.
-A number of nieces and nephews lived in Auburn, New York.
+Several nieces and nephews lived in Auburn, New York.

+Some descendants of her siblings have worked on preserving the national memory of Tubman’s life.
+The great-great-great-granddaughter of her sister Soph, Ernestine Wyatt, successfully campaigned for the United States Army Military Intelligence Corps to induct Tubman into its Hall of Fame as a full member and has advocated for a Harriet Tubman Day.

+Other descendants of Soph (Sophie Stokes Brown), Joyce Stokes Jones and her daughter Michele Jones Galvin, have written a book about Tubman titled Beyond the Underground: Aunt Harriet, Moses of Her People.